IlyaLightman/frizychain/README.md

 ### Runtime

 At first it will only support **Pay to Public Key Hash**.
 Although you are able to fill transaction scripts whatever you want, if it isn't **P2PHK**, it may not not be safe.
-It is the result of Transaction malleability present in Bitcoin.
+It is the result of Transaction malleability presents in Bitcoin.

+In Frizychain hash of transaction doesn't cover inputs unlocking scripts at all, but there will be additional mechanisms to verify it.

 Syntax similar to Bitcoin: